mecid/mecid.github.io/_posts/2024-01-30-visionos-ornaments-in-swiftui.md

 {% include friends.html %}

 In visionOS, an ornament presents controls and information related to a window without crowding or obscuring the window's contents. visionOS uses ornaments to display toolbars, tab bars, etc. But you can build your custom ornaments too.
-Let's start by creating our first ornament using old but gold TabView.
+Let's start by creating our first ornament using old but gold *TabView*.

 ```swift
 struct ExampleView1: View {